DevExpress-Examples/how-to-use-services-to-implement-the-IDocumentManagerService-Interface/Readme.md

 <!-- default file list -->
-# How to: Use Services Implementing the IDocumentManagerService Interface
+# How to Use Services to Implement the IDocumentManagerService Interface

 *Files to look at*: